 The employer can't offer you an individual coverage HRA or QSEHRA AND a traditional job-based plan.
-If you're not sure whether the employer offers an individual coverage HRA or QSEHRA, ask them.
+If you aren't sure if the employer offers an individual coverage HRA or QSEHRA, ask them.

-If anyone on your application is offered one of these types of HRAs, the Marketplace will follow up with you for more information.
+If anyone on your application is offered one of these, the Marketplace will follow up with you for more information.

-APPENDIX B

-American Indian or Alaska Native (Al/AN)
+Appendix B: American Indian or Alaska Native (AI/AN)